 There is one Master,but there can be one more Backups.

 Here, the principle is similar to HSRP.
 If the Master go down, then one of the Backups takes the Master role.

-In VRRP, preempt feature is enabled by default.
+In Virtual Router Redundancy Protocol, preempt feature is enabled by default.
 What was preempt?
 Preempt is the process of “taking the Master role back”.
 If the failedd Master come back, it can take its role back again.
-This is enabled by default in VRRP.
+This is enabled by default.

 Leave a Reply